WFTDA-Recognized Tournament Program Information and Application

 In addition to all tournament sanctioning requirements listed in the WFTDA Sanctioning Policy, a WFTDA-Recognized tournament must meet the following requirements:

-- The tournament must take place during the WFTDA Competitive Season which runs from February 1 to June 30.
+must take place during the WFTDA Competitive Season which runs from February 1 to June 30may take place at any time of the year.

 - At least 50% of games in the tournament must be WFTDA-sanctioned.